Sep 13, 2024

 3. Learn to manage your money like a decamillionaire

-The very attributes you possess that make you good at earning money work against you when it comes to investing your money.
+The very attributes you possess that make you good at earning money work against you when it comes to keeping and growing your money.
 Let me say that in another way: the better you are at making money, the worse you likely are as an investor.

 Consider these personal attributes that most successful, high-income earning doctors have in common: